 The Environmental Studies department is designed to educate the leaders, scientists, teachers, and informed citizens who will create a sustainable future for our environment and ourselves in the 21st century.
 It offers a broad, but rigorous, interdisciplinary education for both undergraduate and graduate students, drawing on courses and expertise from more than thirty departments, centers, and other units on campus emphasizing the earth and natural sciences as well as the social sciences and humanities.
 Students can also take advantage of many opportunities for less-formal "real-world" learning, including internships for class credit.

 Please find giving opportunities to the Environmental Studies department below and on the University of Colorado’s Giving website.
 All Give buttons will redirect you to the University of Colorado Giving website.

-For more information about opportunities for giving that are not listed below, please contact the department's Director.
+For more information about opportunities for giving that are not listed below, please contact the department's Chair, Max Boykoff.
 The CU Foundation can also assist you with donations for targeted or unrestricted programs.

 Undergraduate Student Support

-To provide support for undergraduate students in the Environmental Studies Program helping make CU Boulder more affordable and reduce the number of loans for our undergraduate students.
+To provide support for undergraduate students in Environmental Studies helping make CU Boulder more affordable and reduce the number of loans for our undergraduate students.

-To provide support for non-traditional students from the Rocky Mountain Region in the Environmental Studies Program, please include "Rocky Mountain Community Bridge (RMCB)" in the Giving Comments.
+To provide support for non-traditional students from the Rocky Mountain Region in Environmental Studies, please include "Rocky Mountain Community Bridge (RMCB)" in the Giving Comments.

-To provide funds for undergraduate students enrolled in the Environmental Studies Program who are the first generation in their family to attend college and those from socioeconomic backgrounds that are historically underrepresented in the field of environmental sciences.
+To provide funds for undergraduate students enrolled in Environmental Studies who are the first generation in their family to attend college and those from socioeconomic backgrounds that are historically underrepresented in the field of environmental sciences.
 Preference is also given to students matriculating from secondary education in the state of Colorado.

 Graduate Student Support

-To provide support for graduate fellowships for students in the Environmental Studies Program helping draw the world’s best students to CU Boulder and enhance the program’s recruitment efforts.
+To provide support for graduate fellowships for students in Environmental Studies helping draw the world’s best students to CU Boulder and enhance the department's recruitment efforts.

 To provide support for non-traditional graduate students working on questions in the areas of environmental microbiology and ecological sustainability at the University of Colorado Boulder.